input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 ## Background
-The current semantics of the onchain Plutus code to provide the mechanism for which an asset is transferred between the mainchain and the sidechain (vice versa) is realized with the `FUEL` token which accomplishes the
+The current semantics of the onchain Plutus code to provide the mechanism for which an asset is transferred between the mainchain and the sidechain is realized with the `FUEL` token which accomplishes the
 following:

 - A transfer from *mainchain* to *sidechain* burns a participant's `FUEL` tokens with a specified sidechain recipient (as redeemer).
-  Thus, for the sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe that a mainchain transaction has burnt `FUEL`, and unlock the corresponding sidechain tokens to the recipient on the sidechain (by e.g. minting such tokens).
+  So, for the sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe that a mainchain transaction has burnt `FUEL`, and unlock the corresponding sidechain tokens to the recipient on the sidechain (by e.g. minting such tokens).